zetanumbers/posts/myosotis.md

 By analogy with `trait Unpin` and `struct PhantomPinned`, there should probably be `struct PhantomUnleak`.

-This trait would help to forbid `!Leak` values use problematic functionality.
+This trait would help to forbid `!Leak` values from using problematic functionality.
 First, the `core::mem::forget` will have this bound over its generic type argument.
 Second, most data structures introducing shared ownership will be limited or disabled for `!Leak` types, things like `Rc`,